stvhwrd/saiddit/index.md

 # Installation and Setup
 The following instructions are for [Ubuntu 16.04 LTS](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes).

-> Note: The chevrons (❯❯❯) represent the zsh shell command prompt.
+> Note: The chevrons (❯❯❯) represent the zsh prompt

 ## 1. Clone this repository: